-CIT 110 A+ Hardware (3)
+CIT 110 A+ Hardware

 Techniques of personal computer hardware maintenance and installation.
 Course covers hardware and software diagnostics, system troubleshooting, and methods of achieving effective system upgrades to enhance capabilities or improve system performance.
-Prerequisite: IS 201 or instructor's approval.

-CIT 112B Network + (3)
+CIT 112B Network + (3

 Course covers computer network infrastructure, network uses, and basic network management issues.
 CIT 112B has no prerequisite but assumes that students are familiar with computer hardware, have a basic understanding of stand alone operating systems, and can use applications software.
 (Formerly CIT 112, Network +)